gobwas/hashring/README.md

 }
 ```

-# Contribution
+# Contributing

-If you found some bug or want to improve this package in any other way feel
+If you found some bug or want to improve this package in any way feel free to
-free to file an issue or open a PR.
+file an issue to discuss your findings and then, if you wish, open a PR
+containing discussed changes.

 ## Debugging